 Passenger with Reduced Mobility (PRM) Passengers whose mobility is reduced due to physical disability (locomotor or sensory) intellectual impairment, age, illness or any other cause of disability and who need some degree of special accommodation or assistance over and above that provided to other passengers.
 This requirement will become apparent from special requests made by the passengers and/or their family or by a medical authority, or reported by airline personnel or industry-associated persons (travel agents, etc.).
-The level of assistance required by the airport and/or the Carrying Members can vary depending on the different needs that people have when travelling by air.
-Performance-based Communication (PBC) An ATS communication services and capability based on performance requirements for aircraft operating along an ATS route, on an instrument approach procedure or in a designated airspace.
+The level of assistance required by the airport and/or the Carrying Members can vary depending on the different needs that people have when travelling by air. △ Performance-based Communication (PBC) Communication based on performance specifications applied to the provision of air traffic services.
+See Performance-based Communication and Surveillance (PBCS). ☐ Performance-based Communication and Surveillance (PBCS) A framework to apply required communication performance (RCP) and required surveillance performance (RCP) specifications to ensure acceptable levels of communication and surveillance capabilities and performance in an operational system that includes air traffic services (ATS) and an operator's use of such services.
+See Performance-based Communication (PBC) and Performance-based Surveillance (PBS).
 Performance-based Compliance A safety risk-based approach to regulatory compliance that involves the setting or application of target levels of safety performance of a system or process, which in turn facilitates the implementation of variable regulations or operational variations from existing prescriptive regulations.
 Note: Performance-based compliance is supported by proactive operator processes that constantly monitor the real-time performance, hazards and safety risks of a system.
 See Operational Variations.

 Performance-based Navigation (PBN) Area navigation based on performance requirements for aircraft operating along an air traffic services (ATS) route, on an instrument approach procedure or in a designated airspace.
 Note: Performance requirements are expressed in navigation specifications (RNAV specification, RNP specification) in terms of accuracy, integrity, continuity, availability and functionality needed for the proposed operation in the context of a particular airspace concept.
-See Area Navigation (RNAV), Navigation Specification. ☐ PBN Navigation Specification AR (Authorization Required) An approval that authorizes an operator to carry out defined PBN operations with specific aircraft in designated airspace.
+See Area Navigation (RNAV), Navigation Specification.
+PBN Navigation Specification AR (Authorization Required) An approval that authorizes an operator to carry out defined PBN operations with specific aircraft in designated airspace.
 The operational approval for an operator may be issued when the operator has demonstrated to the regulatory authority of the State of Registry/State of the Operator that the specific aircraft are in compliance with the relevant airworthiness standard and that the continued airworthiness and flight operations requirements are satisfied.
-See Navigation Specification, Performance-based Navigation (PBN)
+See Navigation Specification, Performance-based Navigation (PBN) GLO 88 IRM Ed 10, August 2019